aswinayyolath/stretch-kafka-docs/docs/Installing-Submariner-on-OCP.md

 ### Before you begin

 The following steps assume that you are creating a stretch cluster across three OpenShift clusters and have created three separate kubeconfig files, one for each OpenShift cluster.
 Each file should only contain a reference to a single cluster.
-One of these clusters must host the Submariner broker.
+Only one of these clusters will host the Submariner broker.

 ### Deploying the broker